ladeak/SpanWorkshop/README.md

 ![Allocated Flame Graph](images/classic-FlameGraph.png)

-That shows a lot of Strings again.
+That shows a lot of strings again.

 Let's investigate the 23 GC-s that happened.
 Open Events and filter to process 'dotnet'.
 Select event ```Microsoft-Windows-DotNETRuntime/GC/Triggered```.
 This will show that all 23 GC-s are triggered by 'AllocSmall`.

 ![GC Events](images/classic-GCEvents.png)

 We can even right click to any of them and select 'Open Any Stacks' to open a stack when the GC was triggered.
-Drill down to our application to confirm it is caused by our user code.
+Drill down to our application to confirm that the GC is caused by our user code.

 ![GC Stacks](images/classic-GCTriggerStack.png)